How to Stop Mortgage Trigger Lead Calls

 You might not realize the company who is contacting you is not your lender.
 You might mistakenly believe that your lender sold your information, didn't keep your information secure, or that all the detailed information you gave in your application was exposed.
 Here is what actually happened; in most cases, your information was sold by one or more of the three major credit bureaus.
 This practice, although very frustrating, is and continues to be legal.
 You can read more from Federal Trade Commission's website explaining more about trigger leads.

-To make sure you don't receive these types of calls, be sure you're signed up for the National Do Not Call Registry at donotcall.gov.
-It does take 24 hours to be added to the list, and according to the site, if you're already getting phone calls it can take up to 31 days to be removed from calling lists.
+To make sure you don't receive these types of calls, sign up for the National Do Not Call Registry at donotcall.gov.
+It takes about 24 hours to be added to the list, and according to the site, if you're already getting phone calls it can take up to 31 days to be removed from calling lists.
 This is a great step to take before you begin looking for a home so you can make sure your number isn't added to these lists in the first place.
+If you think you may have signed up already that same site will verify if your phone number is listed, and if it isn't, you can sign up right then.

 At WaFd Bank, we know navigating the buying and selling process can be daunting.
-We've been specializing in helping people achieve their home ownership dreams for over 105 years.
+We've been specializing in helping people achieve their home ownership dreams for over 100 years.
 To find out more, contact one of our neighborhood branch managers or call us at 800-324-9375.
-See why we were awarded Best Big Bank by Newsweek three years in a row!
+See why we were awarded Best Bank by Newsweek!